Subscribie/subscribie/docs/content/en/docs/Tasks/edit-an-existing-plan.md

 date: 2022-11-15
 weight: 5
 description: >
-  A guide on how to edit/modify an existing subscription plan.
+  Want to modify your plans?
+Here's guide on how to edit/modify an existing subscription plan.
 ---

 ## Steps to Edit an Existing Subscription Plan